Games Help

 Resignation is available in all games, although it is discouraged in 3p+ games.
 Resigning could unbalance the game for the remaning players, so it is stronly encouraged to stay in the game, and try to meet an alternate objective (eg don't come last, sell the most trucks, use all the marketeers, etc).

-Food Chain Magnate: You can resign after 4 turns.
+Food Chain Magnate: You can resign during any Restructure phase.
 You can also resign at the confirmation options when placing your initial restaurant.
 This will allow you to exit games you didn't mean to join.
 It will still count as a loss in your statistics.

 Horseless Carriage: You can resign during the Research phase.